 - It is crucial that students understand the need to allow plenty of time when planning to write the thesis/dissertation.
-Hard deadlines for submission of a final copy are generally in early November or early April, not the end of the semester.
+Hard deadlines for submission of a final copy are generally in November or late March/early April, not the end of the semester.
 There must be opportunities for significant feedback, revision, and so forth, prior to that final copy being submitted.
 In practice this means it is impossible for a student to start writing a thesis at the beginning of the semester, and submit it that same semester. - The thesis/dissertation must be read and approved by the entire committee, and all members must have the opportunity to read it thoroughly and request changes and revisions.
 Students should not assume that because the major professor has approved a draft, that the other members are "rubber stamps."
 They may suggest substantial revisions, and time is needed to respond.
-The Department has a policy about time-lines and expectations, which will be followed (faculty usually require at least four weeks to read manuscripts, proposals, etc.); both advisors and students must be aware of these expectations, and students are responsible for adhering to these timelines.
+The Department has a policy about timelines and expectations, which will be followed:

+- Faculty require a minimum of four weeks to read manuscripts, proposals, etc.); both advisors and students must be aware of these expectations, and students are responsible for adhering to these timelines.
+That means submission of a complete draft of the thesis or dissertation to your advisor during the first week of the semester you plan to graduate, if not sooner, and prompt attention by faculty and students to revisions.
 Students who do so will get timely response from faculty, and be able to graduate on time.
-In many cases, committee members will be able to respond more quickly than this.
-However, students who fail to allow sufficient time cannot expect faculty members to drop everything because of poor planning.

-• Students should not plan on going through the entire writing/revision process during the summer, when committee members and chair might not be on academic contract and therefore unavailable for thesis/dissertation review and defense.
+In some cases, committee members will be able to respond more quickly than this.
+However, students who fail to allow sufficient time cannot expect faculty members to drop everything because of poor planning. - Students should not plan on going through the entire writing/revision process or to hold dissertation defenses during the summer, when committee members and chair are likely not on academic contract and therefore unavailable for thesis/dissertation review and defense.